NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```
 >:memo:Code Checkpoint
 <details>
-<summary>Click here for the updated Manipulator script at this point </summary>
+<summary>Click here for the updated Manipulator module at this point </summary>

 ```python
 from omni.ui import scene as sc